timothyhahn/jeeveshikedthepct/src/routes/chapters/12-intermission-2.md

 part: 'cascades'
 ---

-In Yakima, I finally had a chance to get checked out, who found I had mild stomach bleed.
+In Yakima, I finally had a chance to get checked out and found I had mild stomach bleed.
 With a few more tests and probes, we eventually realized that the Ibuprofen I had been taking since Cispus Pass was causing issues for me.
 I've always had problems with NSAIDs, but I thought such a small amount of Advil, especially taken with food, wouldn't be an issue.